JoeyYHT/SimplyP/README.md

 The hydrology model used by SimplyP builds upon the one described [here](https://github.com/JamesSample/enviro_mod_notes.git) (see especially [notebook 5](http://nbviewer.jupyter.org/github/JamesSample/enviro_mod_notes/blob/master/notebooks/05_A_Hydrological_Model.ipynb)).
 The remainder was developed by Leah Jackson-Blake and forms part of her PhD thesis.
 The work was funded by the RESAS, the Rural and Environment Science and Analytical Services Division of the Scottish Government.

+The current release version of the model is v0-1A.
+There are a number of known issues with the model (see 'Issues'); feel free to add to these.
+Known bugs will be corrected as soon as possible.
+Development has begun on a new version of the model which will address the issues (work is ongoing in the 'Development' folder under 'v0-2').
+The instructions below relate to version 0-1A.

 Please report any bugs or errors either by [submitting a pull request via GitHub](https://github.com/LeahJB/SimplyP/pulls) or by emailing Leah Jackson-Blake (<ljb@niva.no>).

 ## Installation